arnold-O/portfolio_project_microverse/README.md

 > To get a local copy up and running, follow these steps.

-### Prerequisites

-In order to run this project you need:

-- npm init -y

 ### Setup

 Clone this repository to your desired folder: